 Cambia Hills of East Bethel is a deliberate effort to reinvent psychiatric services for children in an entirely unprecedented way: by fully integrating evidence-based therapies, the built environment, outdoor experiences, and educational programs.

-The evaluation expertise provided by the Research and Clinical Practices Advisory Board will ensure patient outcomes are carefully documented so our successes and failures will provide a clear path forward for children’s mental health services.
+The evaluation expertise provided by the Research and Clinical Practices Advisory Board ensures patient outcomes are carefully documented so our successes and failures provide a clear path forward for children’s mental health services.

 A Model to Transform Lives